wedojava/ScreenShotByProcessName/README.md

 In default, only one param follow the command, it can capture 200 pictures then exit.

-While capture successfuly, at the same path a folder named `ScrS` can be create and some pictures saved.
+While capture successfuly, pictures can be saved at the path where ScreenShotByProcessName.exe is.

 Pictures' name is the keyword/param you set,like Chrome1.jpg, Chrome2.jpg...